Marcel Labey: Life

 He was born to a family of magistrates and studied law in Paris (gaining his doctorate in 1898) before turning to music.
 He learned piano under Élie-Miriam Delaborde and Louis Breitner, and harmony under René Lenormand.
 He met Vincent d'Indy who made him follow his courses at the Schola Cantorum.
-The First World War interrupted his musical studies and career - he was wounded twice and mentioned in dispatches 4 times.
+The First World War interrupted his musical studies and career - he was wounded twice and mentioned in dispatches four times.

 At the Schola Cantorum, he taught piano and (until the death of Vincent d'Indy) was one of its under-directors, and later became the co-founder and director of the Ecole César Franck (1935-962).
 He was also secretary of France's Société nationale de musique.

-His wife Charlotte Sohy (1887-1955), herself a student of Vincent d'Indy, composed a symphony, melodies, four string quartets and a lyric drama in 3 acts called L'Esclave Couronnée, which adapted a novel by Selma Lagerlöf and was put on at Mulhouse on 6 May 1947.
+His wife Charlotte Sohy (1887–1955), herself a student of d'Indy, composed a symphony, melodies, four string quartets and a lyric drama in 3 acts called L'Esclave Couronnée, which adapted a novel by Selma Lagerlöf and was put on at Mulhouse on 6 May 1947.